neg99/MGN/README.md

 # MGN
-Fast and stable modification of the Gauss-Newton method for low-rank signal estimation
+Fast and stable modification of the Gauss-Newton method for low-rank signal estimation The work was supported by RFBR grant  20-01-00067

 # The R code used in paper